lyndon025/playtested/src/content/article/2023-11-30-an-environmental-friendly-platformer--impressions---domino-the-little-one.md

 ---
-title: "An environmental friendly platformer? | Impressions - DOMINO The Little One"
+author: lyndonguitar
+category: Review
-description: "Saving the world is cool, facing monsters is badass, but doing both at the same time?
+description: 'Saving the world is cool, facing monsters is badass, but doing both at the same time?
 DOMINO: The Little One is a 2D platformer game aims to do just that.
 Well, the game promises to be an immersive interactive narrative experience that will test your wit and determination.
 Is it?
-Does it?"
+Does it?'
+featured: false
 pubDate: 2023-11-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "domino-the-little-one"]
+tags:
-featured: false
+- taptap
+- domino-the-little-one
-thumb: ""
+thumb: ''
+title: An environmental friendly platformer? | Impressions - DOMINO The Little One
 ---

 Saving the world is cool, facing monsters is badass, but doing both at the same time?
 DOMINO: The Little One is a 2D platformer game aims to do just that.
 Well, the game promises to be an immersive interactive narrative experience that will test your wit and determination.
 Is it?
 Does it?